 The Board Certified Orthopaedic and Sports Medicine Specialists at OSS Health have helped thousands of patients with stress fractures return to an active and healthy lifestyle using a variety of treatment options.

 How is a Stress Fracture Treated at OSS Health?

-Surgery is rarely ever needed for a Stress Fracture and rest and bracing are the most commonly used treatments for Stress Fractures.
+Surgery is rarely ever needed for a Stress Fracture, and rest and bracing are the most commonly used treatments.
 Most Stress Fractures heal within 6-8 weeks if they are rested properly.
-However, if not given the chance to heal the fracture may not completely heal and cause continued complications.
+However, if not given the chance to heal, the fracture may not completely heal and cause continued complications.